Accurate Machine Learning Predictions of Coercivity in High-Performance Permanent Magnets: Introduction

 \section{Introduction}

-With the rapid advance of computational capabilities, there is considerable research interest in machine learning (\gls{ml}) methods for predicting material properties using extensive databases\cite{MLbook,MLbook1}.
-Of specific interest is the remarkable speed of these techniques, which outperform traditional first-principle methods like density functional theory (\gls{dft}) by an order of magnitude. \gls{ml} methods can be used effectively to investigate material properties under extreme conditions such as complex structures, temperature, pressure, and stress that are challenging for \gls{dft}.
-Recent applications of \gls{ml} have enabled accurate explorations of material properties\cite{XiePRL018,FaberPRL016,Xue2016,SekoPRL015}, however the determination of coercivity (\gls{hc}) has remained problematic for micromagnetic simulation, since Brown's paradox\cite{BrownparadoxRevModPhys45,AharoniRevModPhys62,HartmannPRB87} commonly leads to overestimates of \gls{hc} for permanent magnets.
-Modern efforts to apply \gls{ml} to micromagnetic models have yielded reasonable results \cite{park2021optimizing}, however they are limited by applying exclusively to micromagnetic models.
+With the rapid advance of computational capabilities, there is considerable research interest in machine learning (\gls{ml}) methods for predicting material properties using extensive databases\cite{MLbook, MLbook1}.
+Of specific interest is the remarkable speed of these techniques, which outperform traditional first-principle methods like density functional theory (\gls{dft}) by an order of magnitude. \gls{ml} methods can deal with complex structures, and are desirable for discovering high-performance permanent magnet materials much needed for the electric vehicle and wind turbine industries.
+Although recent advances in first-principle methods such as \gls{dft} have enabled successful prediction of intrinsic properties, e.g., magnetic moments, magneto-crystalline anisotropy, and exchange interactions, the prediction of coercivity (\gls{hc}) is a daunting task.
+Theoretically, \gls{hc} can be computed by solving the phenomenological Landau–Lifshitz–Gilbert equation (LLGE) with micromagnetic simulations, but these simulations overestimate the experimental \gls{hc} by an order of magnitude due to the Brown paradox\cite{BrownparadoxRevModPhys45, AharoniRevModPhys62, HartmannPRB87}.
+Previous papers employing \gls{ml} to predict the extrinsic properties\cite{XiePRL018, FaberPRL016, Xue2016, SekoPRL015} have been limited exclusively to micromagnetically simulated materials.

-\gls{ml} requires datasets that include information about different materials and their properties, such as crystal structure, micromagnetic grain boundaries, \gls{ms}, \gls{ku}, \gls{aex}, and \gls{ct}.
-To build predictive models based on our dataset, we exploit both classical \gls{ml} and \gls{ann} algorithms.
-These models establish patterns and relationships between the independent and target material properties.
-The models are trained on subsets of the known data and tested on the complementary subset to test model accuracy and reliability.
+\gls{ml} requires datasets that include information about material properties such as crystal structure, micromagnetic grain size and boundaries, \gls{ms}, the \gls{ku}, the \gls{aex}, and the Curie temperature (\gls{ct}).
+To build predictive models based on our dataset, we utilize classical \gls{ml} and \gls{ann} algorithms\cite{HopfielPNAS82,Hertz91,FreanNC90}.
+These models establish patterns and relationships between the independent and dependent (\gls{hc}) material properties.
+They are trained on subsets of the known data and tested on the complementary subsets to assess model accuracy and reliability.